vuhoangquan/lab-5---as1/README.md

 STL map and perform calculation and test the performance by running a timer to calculate the duration for certain task of the program (not done as of 19 april)

+master is now divided into 2 local repos (not updated to Github):
+    one on Mac for running duration check for program windows one will run test on Merge and Intersection implementation from algorithm in the Exam

 STRUCTURE:
 main > readfile  > readMetIndex